History of lute-family instruments: Short-necked lutes

 European lute painting by Bartolomeo Veneto, c.
 1500.
 By the early modern era, European lutes were built from strips of wood and a separate neck.

 "Siddhartha" playing a lute-type instrument.
 Gandaran art.
 Date not given for artwork.
 The era for grey schist art was the 1st–6th centuries AD.

 Tabaristan, Iran, from a decorated dish, Sasanian (7th–8th centuries AD).
 Marks around edge of lute might indicate a skin top.

 Lute or pipa detail from a Tang dynasty painting on silk, 897 AD.

 From Central Asia, the short-necked lute went east to China and west to Europe and Africa by way of Persia and Arabia.
 The area of origin borders on North India as well, and short-necked lutes can be seen in artwork that are a mixture of Hellenistic and Indian or Kushite art forms, from as early as the 1st to 3rd centuries AD.

 Although the oldest iconographic evidence concerning lutes deals with long lutes in Mesopotamia and Egypt, some long-necked lutes are shorter than others.
 Comparatively, the Greek and Byzantine pandura is shorter than the tanbur, even though both are long lutes.
 Shorter lutes exist among the long-necked lutes today, including the tanburica, cura and komuz.

 A short necked lute does not necessarily a small lute, as a guitar or pipa can be a large instrument.
 Guitars have a sound box as long as the neck.
 Some members of the rubab family with their long sound-boxes fit into the group of short-necked lutes.

 The line of short-necked lutes developed to the east of Mesopotamia, in Central Asia, places like Bactria and Gandhara.
 There a short, almond-shaped lute surfaced, carried east and west by Sogdiana merchants, become the Chinese pipa and Middle Eastern oud.
-Curt Sachs talked about the depictions of Ganharan lutes in art, where they are presented in a mix of "Northwest Indian art" under "a strong Greek influence".
+Curt Sachs talked about the depictions of Gandharan lutes in art, where they are presented in a mix of "Northwest Indian art" under "a strong Greek influence".
 The short-necked lutes in these Gandhara artworks were "the venerable ancestor of the Islamic, the Sino-Japanese and the European lute families".
-He described the Ganhara lutes as having a "pear-shaped body tapering towards the short neck, a frontal stringholder, lateral pegs, and either four or five strings".
+He described the Gandhara lutes as having a "pear-shaped body tapering towards the short neck, a frontal stringholder, lateral pegs, and either four or five strings".